weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Feb 2019  - # 12491

-In HR Works, there was a parameter (Multilevel AWF) by which users can set approval workflow for all common transactions.
+In HROn, there was a parameter (Multilevel AWF) by which users can set approval workflow for all common transactions.

 The client requires a different workflow to be set for leave settlement transaction.
 For this a new parameter ‘ M**ultilevel AWF on Leave Settlement** ‘ is added in Application parameter AWF1 Tab.